Arts & Entertainment Community

 Option 4: Lower the bar and raise the incentive

-If the afternoon feels fragile with tired kids, a late lunch (or, I don’t know … a tired mom with no tolerance for nonsense but a real need to get out of the house, for example) I lower the bar and raise the incentive.
-We do a short walk somewhere with something to look for (boats, yellow cars, weird rocks — whatever), followed by a treat.
-This strategy, bribes and all, has saved me more days than I can count.
+Our last strategy is for when we need to get out of the house but the afternoon feels fragile with tired kids, a late lunch, or, I don’t know … a tired mom with no tolerance for nonsense, perhaps?
+On those days, I lower the bar and raise the incentive.
+We drive to a place where we can take a short walk somewhere with something to look for (boats, yellow cars, weird rocks — whatever), followed by a treat.
+This option, bribes and all, has saved me more days than I can count.

 The walk doesn’t need to be epic.
 It just needs open space, a view and a mission.
 Adventure bags or baskets with which to collect stuff also help.
 The treat at the end doesn’t have to be fancy either.
 Sometimes it’s ice cream.
 Sometimes it’s a stop at the gas station mini mart, which somehow still feels exciting for reasons I no longer question.

-We’ve detailed trips like this with the following columns:
+We’ve detailed trips like this in the following columns:

 Four surprising finds to explore outside the Gig Harbor Civic Center (Aug.
 23, 2024):